Empowering you to make a difference

 Continuing professional and career development

-We support and encourage all of our staff to develop a personal training plan following their graduation from our induction programme and we will help you to improve your skills to enable you to deliver better care to your clients and achieve your long-term career goals.
+We support and encourage all of our staff to develop a personal training plan following their graduation from our care professional pathway and we will help you to improve your skills to enable you to deliver better care to your clients and achieve your long-term career goals.

 We offer and support everybody in our team the opportunity to progress to a level 2 diploma in health and social care after 6 months with the Company.
 There are also a host of other additional courses available including in specialist areas such as dementia and Parkinson’s, or even more advanced health & social care diplomas from level 3 up to level 5.
-We also offer our team members the opportunity to complete our Champions for Home Care (CHAMPs) course which enables them to develop clinical and management skills and adheres to many aspects of a registered nursing course.
+We also offer our team members the opportunity to complete training in clinical ‘delegated healthcare tasks’, enabling them to perform tasks that would otherwise be done by a registered nurse.
 All members of our team also receive annual refresher training.

 We seek to offer many career opportunities and we always celebrate members of our team who are promoted into more senior roles including senior care, coordination, management and training roles.